camunda-community-hub/spring-zeebe/README.md

 ### Enable job streaming

->Please read aboutt this feature in the [docs](https://docs.camunda.io/docs/apis-tools/java-client/job-worker/#job-streaming) upfront.
+>Please read about this feature in the [docs](https://docs.camunda.io/docs/apis-tools/java-client/job-worker/#job-streaming) upfront.

 To control job streaming on the zeebe client, you can configure it: